|Module Title||CONTEMPORARY STRATEGIC PROBLEMS|

 |Course delivery||Seminar||1 x two hour seminar per week over two semesters|

 Strategy seeks to turn military means (the threat and use of force) into successful political outcomes.
-The aim of this core module in the Strategic Studies scheme is to give students an overview of the main problems in the theory and practice of strategy in the post-cold war period.
+The aim of this core module in the Strategic Studies scheme is to give students an overview of the development of strategic thought and the main problems in the theory and practice of strategy from the classical eras of war as an instrument of policy to the contemporary period.